Insurance Information & Frequently Asked Questions

 Q: Do you only offer telehealth appointments?

 A: Yes.
-I have found that exchanging information during nutrition counseling sessions is far more effective and less stressful when you aren't rushing to get to an office or worried about getting stuck in traffic.
+We have found that exchanging information during nutrition counseling sessions is far more effective and less stressful when you aren't rushing to get to an office or worried about getting stuck in traffic.
 Connecting virtually enables you to use your appointment time to cook in your own kitchen or go to the grocery store with your me.

 Q: What can I expect in my first appointment?

-A: I will go over your nutrition and medical history, get to know more about you and your current nutrition lifestyle.
+A: We will go over your nutrition and medical history, get to know more about you and your current nutrition lifestyle.
 We will discuss what you hope to achieve through nutrition counseling, and together we will work on setting goals, meal planning strategies, food suggestions, nutrition education and any testing recommendations.
 Lastly, we will make a plan for follow-up appointments to ensure accountability and success.

 A: Virtually anyone can call themselves a nutritionist.
 Nutritionists can be also labeled as health coaches, holistic nutritionists, nutrition therapy practitioners, personal trainers with “certifications” in nutrition, etc. may have little to no formal training in nutrition and their services are not eligible for insurance reimbursement anywhere in the US because they are not recognized as being nutrition experts.